Bill Due Date

 You can find answers to most of your billing questions by clicking our FAQs.
 Or, contact the GCC Student Billing (Bursar’s) Office.
 Any of our staff members can assist you.

 For information regarding your financial aid package call 413-775-1109.

 For information regarding the official process for adding or dropping a class or withdrawing altogether contact Enrollment Services at 413-775-1807/1801 or call the Advising Center at 413-775-1339.
-Click the “Refunds” menu option for general guidance regarding the process for withdrawal and our refund policy.
+Visit the “Refund Policy” page for general guidance regarding the process for withdrawal and our refund policy.

-A 4-month payment plan is available.
+A 4-month payment plan may be available.
 For more information, see Payment Plan.

 Refund policy & explanation of charges

-Health Insurance Charge: MUST BE WAIVED BY AT LEAST THE FIRST DAY OF CLASSES.
-If you are eligible to waive, you must complete a new online waiver each semester you are charged.
-To waive this charge or to learn more about the Student Health Insurance Plan, place your cursor over the “Health insurance” tab and choose your menu option.
+Health Insurance Charge: This charge is only assessed for fall and spring semesters.
+If you are eligible to waive this charge, an official online waiver must be completed by at least the first day of classes.
+A new online waiver must be completed for each semester you are charged as long as you remain eligible to waive.
+To learn more about the Student Health Insurance Plan, place your cursor over the “Health insurance” tab and choose your menu option.
 If you choose the “Insurance waivers” option, you should read the information provided regarding eligibility to waive and what constitutes comparable coverage before you click the waiver link.
 Once you click the waiver link, you will be re-directed to the insurance servicer’s website to complete the waiver form.
 You must verify and certify that you are eligible to waive this charge.
 A confirmation number will be provided upon successful submission.